tba-adnan/Playground/php-autoformation-2/Readme.md

 - Static methods : can be called in-direct without intializing a class even in another methods.

-- Static Properties : same as classic methods but with properties.
+- Static Properties : same as classic methods but exist as properties.